tc39/notes/es8/2017-11/nov-29.md

 DH: Yes I don't want LR(1) to just be the constraints.
 Its a mechanical solution to other restraints.
 Like we dont want proposals with large amounts of lookahead, LR(1) sets a constraint to highlight that these proposals might get push back.
 Separately, the grammar being formally unambiguous is a useful constraint.
 I'm curious about people with academic or encyclopedic knowledge of the grammar - can we set up a system for verifying the determinism to check this?

-KGS: It's probably doable currently.
+KG: It's probably doable currently.
 We could probably arrange things so it is always doable.

 BFS: I somewhat agree LR(1) could be loosened, implementations are not using LR(1).
 There are complexities on going beyond that that we haven't talked about.
 Catastropic backtracking, ASI are guaranteed on single token lookahead with LR(1).
 Multiple lookaheads for arrow functions are just a convenience.
 I would strongly suggest ASI is single token lookahead only.